rgreenblatt/cs1690_handout/uthreads.md

 Unfortunately, adding preemption to your code does not "just work."
 Some routines (think about mutexes) must run to completion without yielding the processor.
 Use the `uthread_nopreempt_on/off` functions to maintain the correctness of key functions.
+There may be cases with nested preemption;
+we deal with this by letting each thread keep track of its own no_prempt_count.

 Dealing with Dead Threads: The Reaper
 -------------------------------------